North American monarchs are in trouble.

 The monarch is one of the best-known and most beloved butterflies in North America, occurring throughout a broad range of habitats across the U.S. and into southern Canada and central Mexico.
 Two populations migrate to overwintering sites each fall: monarchs east of the Rocky Mountains migrate primarily to high-elevation forests in central Mexico, while most monarchs west of the Rockies migrate to hundreds of smaller, wooded groves along the California coast.
 Yet, this once-common butterfly now faces an uncertain future, with annual monitoring of overwintering monarchs in central Mexico and along the California coast revealing significant population declines.
 In the 1990s, estimates of up to one billion monarchs made the epic flight each fall to Mexico, and more than one million monarchs overwintered in forested groves along the California coast.
-Now, researchers and citizen scientists estimate that only a fraction of the population remains.
+Now, researchers and community scientists estimate that only a fraction of the population remains.
 At the central Mexico overwintering sites, scientists have documented a decline of more than 80%, while in coastal California researchers have documented a decline of over 95% since the 1980s.

 Conservation at Work